infernoalert/filefolderanalysis/README.md

 ### 🤖 AI-Enhanced Analysis (New!)

 Want to turn your basic company list into smart business insights?
-Use MCP + AI:
+Use AI:

 ```bash
 # 1. Setup AI (one-time)